scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 Regarding with prediction using softmax probabilities, I obtained following result from tensorflow tf.nn.softmax and tf.nn.top_k function.
-As proved in training section from where I see high accuracy score, Model trained with augmentation image data set performs well that it has 100% probability indicating exact same traffic sign as origin label (eg. ChildrenCrossing NoEntry) It cerntainly has designed to classify German Traffic Sign, however the model did not have any proper capability to classify several images like AheadOnly with right label, that showed just only 2.4% probability for selecting correct label.
+As proved in training section from where I see high accuracy score, Model trained with augmentation image data set performs well that it has 100% probability indicating exact same traffic sign as origin label (eg. ChildrenCrossing NoEntry) It cerntainly has designed to classify German Traffic Sign, however the model did not have cognition capability to classify several images like RoadWork2, that showed just a tiny probability for selecting correct label.

 ![alt text][DLImageSoftMax]

+also, I have build barChart figure which shows top5 softmax probabilities of predicted sign labels.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?